About Vincent LimMore than 30 years of Legal Experience

-In 1995, Vincent Lim was awarded the prestigious Australian Trade Commission (Austrade) Asia-Pacific Fellowship to China where he studied Mandarin and worked for a period of twelve months in a law firm in Shenzhen City, located within one of the first Special Economic Zones in China.
+In 1995, Vincent Lim was awarded the prestigious Australian Trade Commission (Austrade) Asia-Pacific Fellowship pursuant to which he studied Mandarin and worked for a year in a law firm in Shenzhen City, next to Hong Kong and located within one of the first Special Economic Zones in China.

 Between 1998 and 2004, Vincent was the Secretary of the Business Law Section of LAWASIA and the Chairman of its Corporate Insolvency standing committee.